kamiyama-fol/youtube_downloader/venv/share/doc/yt_dlp/README.txt

     -   /etc/yt-dlp/config.txt

-E.g. with the following configuration file, yt-dlp will always extract the audio, not copy the mtime, use a proxy and save all videos under YouTube directory in your home directory:
+E.g. with the following configuration file, yt-dlp will always extract the audio, copy the mtime, use a proxy and save all videos under YouTube directory in your home directory:

     # Lines starting with # are comments

     # Always extract audio
     -x

-    # Do not copy the mtime
+    # Copy the mtime
-    --no-mtime
+    --mtime

     # Use this proxy
     --proxy 127.0.0.1:3128